G. de P. — I am ready to answer questions.

 Therefore the center of man's consciousness is not in the will, but in the mind.
 The will flows through him and from him and takes the direction that the mind, the directing intelligence, points out.

 A man can rise along the pathway of the ray which is in him, and which indeed he essentially is.
 He can rise along that ray to join the gods, or he can descend along that ray deeper and deeper and deeper into matter.
 He can become god or demon, as he chooses.
 And the choice is in the mind.
-Regarding this point, my dear Companions, my Brothers, you have been told that the fifth round will be the most critical for the human race in its evolution around the globes of our present planetary chain, because during that fifth round there will be the supreme struggle of the mind between spirit on the one hand, and the deeps of material existence on the other hand.
+You have been told that the fifth round will be the most critical for the human race in its evolution around the globes of our present planetary chain, because during that fifth round there will be the supreme struggle of the mind between spirit on the one hand, and the deeps of material existence on the other hand.

 In the fifth round will come the final and deciding choice, whether the human race — or rather whether the entities, the individuals of the human race —shall follow along the pathway upwards to become dhyan-chohans and to join the gods, at the end of the evolution of the planetary chain, or whether individuals of the human race shall take the downward path.